nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 lizard in love.
 And life was all blue happiness.
-Taboos and terrors and penalties were transformed into new pagan delights, orgies of Orient-blue carnival, of rare flowers and red fruits, cherubs and seraphs and fetishes and phalli and all the most-high gods....
+Taboos and terrors and penalties were transformed into new pagan delights, orgies of Orient-blue carnival, of rare flowers and red fruits, cherubs and seraphs and fetishes and phalli and all the most-high gods.<span class="three-dots"></span>

 A thousand pins were pricking Ray’s flesh and he was shouting for Jake, but his voice was so faint he could not hear himself.
 Jake had him in